ply-ct/ply/docs/topics/install-ply.md

 ```
 npm install --save-dev ply-ct
 ```
-Then you should run ply in your project directory through `npx`:
+Then you can run ply in your project directory through `npx`:
 ```
 npx ply --version
 ```